U.S. looking at "all options" on North Korea as nuclear test looms

 That agreement fell apart when Pyongyang announced it would launch a long-range rocket to put a satellite into orbit, claiming its right to conduct space research.
 The West believed the launch was merely a ballistic missile test.

-North Korea has revealed work on a uranium enrichment program, which arms experts said could give it a second path to building nuclear weapons after its plutonium-based program at Yongbyon nuclear complex was suspended under a 2005 international disarmament deal.
+North Korea has revealed work on a uranium enrichment programme, which arms experts said could give it a second path to building nuclear weapons after its plutonium-based programme at Yongbyon nuclear complex was suspended under a 2005 international disarmament deal.

 U.S. and South Korean officials have said former U.S. President Bill Clinton considered the possibility of a surgical strike on Yongbyon at the height of a nuclear crisis in 1994 before Pyongyang struck an energy deal with Washington to suspend nuclear activities.